Kidzopolis

 Kidzopolis is a themed kid's area with various rides at several Six Flags amusement parks.
-It opened in 2011 at Six Flags Great America, Six Flags New England, and Six Flags Fiesta Texas after being re-themed from Wiggles World.
-Six Flags Great Escape also had a version of the area, but it was transformed into an expansion of the Hurricane Harbor waterpark in 2019.
+It opened in 2011 at Six Flags Great America and Six Flags New England after being re-themed from Wiggles World.
+Six Flags Great Escape and Six Flags Fiesta Texas also had a version of the area, but it was transformed into an expansion of the Hurricane Harbor waterpark in 2019, and before being re-themed into a DC Universe-themed area in 2024.

 Shared attractions located within the themed area include Krazy Kups, a tea cup ride, and ZoomJets, a rotating plane ride.